UCSF-CBI/c4/docs/howto/r.md

   1) mpi/openmpi-x86_64   2) CBI   3) r/4.1.2
 ```

-Make sure to specify the exact version of the `mpi` module as well so that your code will keep working also when a newer version becomes the new default.
+_Importantly_, make sure to specify the exact version of the `mpi` module as well so that your code will keep working also when a newer version becomes the new default.
 Note that you will have to load the same `mpi` module, and version(!), also whenever you run R code that requires these MPI-dependent R packages.

-Note that you will have to load the `mpi` module also whenever you run R code that requires the **Rmpi** package.
+In addition to making OpenMPI available by loading the `mpi` module, several MPI-based R packages requires additional special care in order to install.
+Below sections, show how to install them.

+#### The Rmpi package

-Continuing, to install **Rmpi**, we launch R and call the following:
+The **[Rmpi]** package does not install out-of-the-box like other R packages.
+To install **Rmpi** on the cluster, we have to load the `mpi` module (see above) before starting R.  Then, to install **Rmpi**, we launch R and call the following:

 <!-- code-block label="install-Rmpi" -->
 ```r